rafacouto/OshwdemMazes/README.md

 Current version is fully tested with [Meikian Live][MEI01] and we encourage you to test this fantastic GNU/Linux distro focused on makers.

-Get the precompilated binary file from Github:
+Get the precompiled binary file from Github:

     wget https://github.com/brico-labs/OshwdemMazes/raw/master/precompiled/MazeGenerator.exe